-Ibiza, Sant Josep and Santa Eulalia, are the top Spanish municipalities in which the value of the existing houses have grown the most.
+Ibiza, Sant Josep, and Santa Eulalia are the top Spanish municipalities in which the value of the existing houses has grown the most.

-Palma (0.88%) was the fourth highest monthly increase in Spain.
-From one year to another, Palma (8.94%) was the second highest provincial capital in the country and, with 2,178 euro/m² in December 2016, Palma was the eighth most expensive provincial capital in a list released by Donostia-San Sebastián (3,976 euro/m²).
+Palma (0.88%) was the fourth-highest monthly increase in Spain.
+From one year to another, Palma (8.94%) was the second highest provincial capital in the country and, with 2,178 euro/m² in December, Palma was the eighth most expensive provincial capital in a list released by Donostia-San Sebastián (3,976 euro/m²).

 The island of Ibiza

 Regarding the Balearic municipalities, Ibiza (7.23%) was the tenth largest in the region in the last quarter.
-With 4,724 euro, Ibiza was the most expensive Spanish municipality in December 2016 and Inca (1,306 euro/m²) was the cheapest Balearic town.
+With 4,724 euros, Ibiza was the most expensive Spanish municipality in December and Inca (1,306 euro/m²) was the cheapest Balearic town.

-Giving the statistics figures shown by pisos.com in the last month of the year, its general director, Miguel Angel Alemany, points out that “The balance that have reached the prices of housing is very remarkable.”
-He says that the fact that the upward or downward changes on national level are being so restrained is a clear signal of that “The development of this indicator in 2017 will be in line with the market.”
+Given the statistics figures shown by pisos.com in the last month of the year, its general director, Miguel Angel Alemany, points out that “The balance that has reached the prices of housing is very remarkable.”
+He says that the fact that the upward or downward changes on the national level are being so restrained is a clear signal that “The development of this indicator will be in line with the market.”

-In this regard, he considers that, “ To ensure the smooth running of the sector, it is a must that access to fundings is carried out from a detailed analysis of each personal financial situation”.
+In this regard, he considers that “ To ensure the smooth running of the sector, it is a must that access to funding is carried out from a detailed analysis of each personal financial situation”.
 Furthermore, the director advises potential buyers that “A home is only a good investment when you are economically prepared to face your purchase.
 Otherwise, it becomes a problem.”